carpentries/instructor-training/episodes/02-practice-learning.md

 For now, we are primarily concerned with novices, as this tends to characterize The Carpentries audience.
-(We, as instructors, are more likely to be competent practitioners or experts, and we'll discuss this in a later section).
+(We, as instructors, are more likely to be competent practitioners or experts, and we will discuss this in a later section).
 We'll next use an additional concept to help us differentiate between novices and competent practitioners, which will have implications for how we teach novices.